ionic-team/ionic-docs/src/content/building/migration.md

 ## Navigation

-In v4, major changes were made to navigation and routing. `NavController` and `ion-nav` have now been deprecated.
-They can still used, but only if an app is not using lazy loading.

-In place of `ion-nav` and `NavController`, Ionic recommends using the official Angular Router for routing.
+In V4, navigation received the most changes.
+Now, instead of using Ionic's own `NavController`, we integrate with the official Angular Router.
+This not only provides a consistent routing experience across apps, but is much more dependable.
 The Angular team has an <a href="http://angular.io/guide/router" target="_blank">excellent guide</a> on their docs site that covers the Router in great detail.

-One key difference is that instead of using the `router-outlet` component, Ionic apps use the `ion-router-outlet`.
-The component has the same functionality as the standard Angular `router-outlet`, but includes transitions.
+To provide the platform specific animations that users are used to, we have created `ion-router-outlet` for Angular Apps.
+This behaves in a similar manor to Angular's `rouer-outlet` but provides a stack-based navigation (tabs) and animations.

+For a detailed explanation in navigation works in a V4 project, checkout the [Angular navigation guide](/docs/navigation/angular).

 ## Lazy Loading

-Another change is how lazy loading is done in v4 apps.
+Since Navigation has changed, the mechanism for lazy loading has also changed in V4.

-In v3, lazy loading was done like this:
+In v3, a typical lazy loading setup worked like this:

 ```typescript
 // home.page.ts